6 Dog-Friendly Party Favors to Have Handy This Holiday Season

 What You Want for Your Party

 First things first: How do you prepare for a holiday party full of dogs?
 You need to make sure you have the right goods to keep them preoccupied, fed, and comfortable.
-The best way is to set your place up for success far in advance.
+According to party planner, the best way is to set your place up for success far in advance.

 First, you’ll want to set up some towels by the front door.
 Bad weather happens this time of year, whether it’s a sudden downpour or an unforeseen snowstorm, so you want to make sure that your guests can clean off their dogs before they come indoors.